Cunetio

 Cunetio was a large walled town in a valley of the River Kennet in modern-day Wiltshire, England.
-The settlement was occupied from the 2nd century CE by Romano-British people until the post-Roman period, and was abandoned in the early 5th century.
-Its site is near the village of Mildenhall, about 1+1/2 mi east of the market town of Marlborough.

-The entire town lay undiscovered until it was identified from aerial photos in the 1940s.
-Archaeological excavations have revealed that the town was a substantial urban area defended by large masonry walls.
-Artefacts recovered from the site include kitchenware, personal effects, and two hoards of Roman coinage.
+Occupied from the 2nd century AD by Romano-British people, the settlement was abandoned in the early 5th century, the emerging post-Roman period.
+It lay near what is now the village of Mildenhall, about 1+1/2 mi east of the market town of Marlborough.
+Scholars were unaware of the site until it was rediscovered by aerial photos in the 1940s.
+Archaeological excavations subsequently revealed a substantial urban area defended by large masonry walls.
+Artefacts recovered from Cunetio have included kitchenware, personal effects, and two hoards of Roman coinage.